 “This spirit knows you intimately,” said the priest.
 “It knows how to hurt you.
 It will hit you with anything to break you.”

 “But why would it want to?” pleaded her father.
 “I’ve never been a saint, but I’ve done no heinous crimes – not since the war, and we’ve all atoned for that.”

 Amanda heard the priest.
 He was playing a game, she realized.
 The line between the church he served and the truth her father needed wasn’t as clear as one might think.
 Then he answered: “It’s because you’re a dangerous man; and you’re daughter is more dangerous than you or I can begin to understand.”

 Amanda felt a dread creeping over her, and she wondered what the priest meant by that.
 She’d never known her father to be wicked – violent, yes, but always for a reason beyond reproach.
 He’d hit Old Man Penny when he’d roughed up his boy; and he’d pushed Gary Sykes over the bank at Grand-father’s funeral because Mister Syke’s had said horrible things about Great-grandpa.
-She certainly had never thought Father a bad man, and the thought that she might be bad was preposterous: she hadn’t ever done anything worse than to take Father’s pipe and smoke it behind the woodshed without him knowing, for which she knew he’d been terribly angry if he found out; she’d been careful to bury the ash and put the pipe back the moment she’d finished.
+She certainly had never thought Father a bad man, and the thought that she might be bad was preposterous: she hadn’t ever done anything worse than to take Father’s pipe and smoke it behind the woodshed without him knowing, for which she knew he’d be terribly angry if he found out; she’d been careful to bury the ash and put the pipe back the moment she’d finished.

 “I don’t think I understand,” said her father’s voice through the floorboards.

 “And I’ve no way of explaining to you but to show you,” said the priest.
 He gave a long sigh that sounded much older than he looked, and Amanda heard him rise from the table.
 A moment later the other chair was pushed out, and their slow footsteps creaked throughout the old farmhouse.